 Why Do I Need A Base For My Shed?admin

-First time shed owners are often surprised that every single shed requires a good base and cannot simply be placed directly onto the terrain of a garden or backyard.
-A shed is still a simple and straightforward structure to erect, but its sturdiness and longevity will be heavily affected if it does not have a decent foundation.
+If you are looking to purchase a shed for the first time, then you might be surprised that every single structure requires a strong base and can’t simply be placed directly onto the terrain of a garden or backyard.
+A shed is still a simple and straightforward structure to erect, but a shed structure’s sturdiness and longevity will be heavily affected if it does not have a decent foundation.

-2. Damp and Rot
+Damp and rot

-It may seem strange that your shed will require a base even if your lawn, patio or decking is completely flat and level.
-The reason for this is that, particularly on organic surfaces such as grass, rainwater can seep between the ground and the bottom of your shed and soak into the exposed wood, causing boards to warp and soften, and potentially instigating rot that can cause extensive damage to the structure.
+Your shed will need a base even if your lawn, patio, or decking is completely flat and level, even if this may seem like a strange concept at first!
+The reason for this is that, particularly on organic surfaces such as grass, rain can still seep between the ground and bottom of your shed, soaking into the exposed wood.
+This can cause boards to warp and soften, instigating rot that can cause extensive damage to the structure.

-3. Erosion and Subsidence
+Erosion and subsidence

-4. Damage to Land
+Damage to land

-The extra unprotected weight of your shed can cause the structure to sink into grass, creating extensive damage to your lawn.
-Also, because there is no way of spreading that weight across an acceptable surface area, even solid surfaces such as decking or paving can be affected.
+The extra unprotected weight of your shed can cause the structure to sink into grass, creating extensive (and expensive!) damage to your lawn.
+Also, because there is no way of spreading that weight across an acceptable surface area, even solid surfaces such as decking and paving can be affected.
 Flagstones can be forced down into the ground, and, through a combination of damp and pressure, decking boards can splinter or rot.